Marjorie Luesebrink: Author

+Her works incorporate text, image, animation, sound, and structure to create spatial, visual story worlds.
+Her career includes novels and short stories, scholarship, curating, editing, teaching, and publishing.
+The Marjorie C. Luesebrink Collection in The NEXT Museum has revived and maintained 27 of her works.

 Coverley has published two multimedia hypertext novels, Califia (Eastgate Systems, 2000) and Egypt: The Book of Going Forth by Day (Artist’s Book, Horizon Insight, 2006), a collection of short stories, Fingerprints on Digital Glass (2002), as well as other short fiction, poetry, interviews, and articles on electronic literature and born-digital writing.

 Califia is a multimedia, interactive, hypertext fiction for CD-ROM.
 Califia allows the reader to wander and play in the landscape of historic/magic California.
 It is a computer-only creation of interactive stories, photos, graphics, maps, music, and movement.
 It has Three Narrating Characters, Four Directions of the Compass, Star Charts, Map Case, Archives Files, 500 Megabytes, 800 Screens, 2400 Images, 30 Songs, and 500 Words.

 One scholar has written of Califia that it is designed to lead the reader "to discover the lost cache of California through her wanderings within the story space".
 Another writer calls it "a metaphysical quest rather than a conventional mystery", noting that the central question of the treasure remains unresolved.
 It has been termed a classic of hypermedia, and literary critic and hypertext scholar Katherine Hayles has cited it as one of the establishing texts for electronic literature.

 Egypt: The Book of Going Forth by Day is an artist’s book published by Horizon Insight.
-The “first edition” consists of 100 individualized copies – each one bearing a named “spell” for the owner.
-Thereafter, “reader” versions have been available on flash drives.
+The "first edition" consists of 100 individualized copies – each one bearing a named "spell" for the owner.
+Thereafter, "reader" versions have been available on flash drives.
 Egypt is a story of death and rebirth set in both contemporary and ancient Egypt.
 It explores the ways in which narrative can be distributed between both text and other media, including images, music, animations, and the navigational structure and interface.
 Katherine Hayles writes of Egypt: The Book of Going Forth by Day (2006) that its layers "are instrumental in creating a visual/verbal/sonic narrative in which the deep past and the present, modern skepticism and ancient rituals, hieroglyphs and electronic writing merge and blend with one another.